What is the Right Hat Shape for Me?

 Slender Face?
 We Have a Hat Shape for You!

-I am a Big Fellow.
+I Have a Bigger Frame.
 What is the Right Hat for Me?

-Quite a few bigger fellows have reported they want a hat that helps them blend in, so they do not stand out when in a crowd.
+Quite a few people with a bigger frame have reported they want a hat that helps them blend in, so they do not stand out when in a crowd.
 With this in mind, we recommend a hat with a fuller crown to better match the person who will be wearing it.

 Medium brims work well.
 You can also choose as big a brim as comfortable, no limits here!
 Wide brims look great too.
 And if a shorter brim is more your thing, that’s OK too.
 In that case we recommend a short brim that can be snapped.